Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

 * Fixes a deadlock in the UVC driver which manifested in https://github.com/OpenFTC/EasyOpenCV/issues/57.
 * Fixes a deadlock in the UVC driver that could occur when hot-plugging cameras.
 * Fixes UVC driver compatibility with Arducam OV9281 global shutter camera.
-* Fixes Emergency Stop condition when an OnBotJava build with duplicate OpMode names occurs.
+* Fixes Emergency Stop condition when an OnBotJava org.firstinspires.ftc.teamcode.build with duplicate OpMode names occurs.
 * Fixes known causes of "Attempted use of a closed LynxModule instance" logspam.
 * Fixes the visual identification LED pattern when configuring Expansion Hubs connected via RS-485.